Municipal Stadium (Kansas City, Missouri): Kansas City Athletics

-In addition to his notorious tinkering with the right-field corner, Finley experimented with moving the other fences in and out several times during his seven seasons operating the team here.
-None of those moves had any notable effect on the team's performance, as the club finished in or near last place nearly every year.

 A small zoo with goats and sheep and a picnic area stood behind the right-field fence.
 When home runs were hit into the field, the goats and sheep would scamper up the hill.
 At the same time, Finley replaced the Athletics' old elephant mascot with a live mule, the state animal of Missouri, appropriately named "Charlie-O".

 At home plate a mechanical rabbit, nicknamed "Harvey" in reference to the stage play Harvey (1944) and the subsequent film of the same name (1950), rose out of the ground with new baseballs for the umpire and a compressed-air device (nicknamed "Little Blowhard") blew dirt off of home plate.

 Reggie Jackson, Sal Bando, Catfish Hunter, Joe Rudi and Gene Tenace were some young A's players who debuted in Kansas City and went on to lead them in their World Series victories in Oakland.
 Hunter and Jackson would earn Hall of Fame induction.